 Following on from that point, one issue I have raised on a number of occasions in this House is the lack of local authority funding for social workers.
 We end up with a situation where people cannot be released from hospital—we used to call it bed-blocking.
 Does my hon.
 Friend agree that this is causing major problems both for local authorities and the patients concerned?

 Indeed.
 My hon.
 Friend makes a really good point.
 I noticed that the number of delayed transfers of care due to care packages has started to rise, even though it is not fully winter—[Interruption.]
 Yes, they have, over the last couple of months.
-The Care Quality Commission has said that in some parts of the country the social care system has now reached the tipping point that they warned of two years ago.
+The Care Quality Commission has said that in some parts of the country the social care system has now reached the tipping point that of warned of two years ago.

 The response from the Secretary of State was to announce that £240 million would be given to councils to deliver packages of home care to people this winter.
 That is nowhere near what is needed.
 The social care funding gap is already over £1 billion this year and, as my hon.
 Friend the Member for Oldham East and Saddleworth (Debbie Abrahams) said, it will reach £2.5 billion by 2020 unless the Government intervene.

-By my calculations, the Government’s offer will provide only three months’ worth of care packages for 70,000 people, so when the Secretary of State gets to his feet, will he tell us what will happen to people who need publicly funded home care when the money runs out?
+By my calculations, the Government’s offer will provide only three months’ of care packages for 70,000 people, so when the Secretary of State gets to his feet, will he tell us what will happen to people who need publicly funded home care when the money runs out?
 What plans do the Government have to provide care beyond the winter?

 For some people, it is not possible to wait for money to be available.
 A third of people who are diagnosed with motor neurone disease will die within one year and over half will die within two years.
 A delay of a matter of weeks can alter someone’s pathway towards death.
 Does my hon.
 Friend agree that there is no time to delay?